The main purpose of right-of-way rules is to:

 This question appears in the following DMV practice tests:

-Mississippi DMV Practice Test 1West Virginia DMV Practice Test 3Connecticut DMV Practice Test 5Michigan DMV Practice Test 5North Dakota DMV Practice Test 6New York DMV Practice Test 6Louisiana DMV Practice Test 9Texas DMV Practice Test 12South Carolina DMV Practice Test 15Indiana BMV Practice Test 15
+Mississippi DMV Practice Test 1West Virginia DMV Practice Test 3Connecticut DMV Practice Test 5Michigan DMV Practice Test 5North Dakota DMV Practice Test 6New York DMV Practice Test 6Louisiana DMV Practice Test 9Texas DPS Practice Test 12South Carolina DMV Practice Test 15Indiana BMV Practice Test 15